 • Electrically conducting housing reduces charge effects and clustering

-NOTE: AccuStar Canada is not responsible for late or shipments to the laboratory by the courier.
+- Due to the nature of the product, all sales are final.
+AccuStar Canada is not responsible for late or lost shipments to the laboratory by the courier.